klahnakoski/jx-sqlite/README.md

 ## History

-*Jan 2024* - Attempt to resurrect this project
+*Jan 2024* - Attempt to resurrect this project (118 of 334 tests ignored)

 *Sep 2018* - Upgrade libs, start refactoring to work with other libs